 Risk – the possibility of something bad happening

 Child Accident Prevention Jersey, or CAPJ, is a multi-agency group which works very hard in Jersey trying to keep children safe from serious unintentional injury.

-The Group was started in 1996 and members come from a number of organisations including Family Nursing & Home Care; Health and Social Services; Community and Constitutional Affairs; Education; Trading Standards; Headway; The Bosdet Foundation and Jersey Child Care Trust.
+The Group was started in 1996 and members come from a number of organisations including Family Nursing & Home Care; Health and Community Services; Community and Constitutional Affairs; Education; Trading Standards; Headway; The Bosdet Foundation and Jersey Child Care Trust.

 CAPJ believes that children need to have fun and to explore but that they also need to learn how to manage their own risk and stay safe.